 At Whitefield we aim to provide opportunities for our pupils to work and socialise with pupils from other schools by creating links where our children can go and visit their school and take part in a variety of activities from art to PE and they come to our school giving our children the chance to be hosts for the day.

 We have in the past taken part in local projects, fund raising events and hope to do so in the future linking learning with both local and wider afield social issues making the children aware of their place in our world and what part they can play.

 At Whitefield we look at some of the many different cultures that exist and give the pupils opportunities to take part in activities related to both their own culture and those around the world.
 We hope to develop their understanding through celebrations, music, art, etc and create respect for cultural diversity.

 At Whitefield we aim to enable each child to develop confidence, self-motivation and an understanding of their rights and responsibilities within our society.
 We encourage all our pupils to play a positive role in contributing to school life and the wider community through class and school councils, fundraising events and supporting nominated charities.

 Personal, Social and Emotional Development is one of the prime areas in the Early Years Foundation Stage and is an integral part of everyday life in our Nursery and Reception classes.
 Children take part in activities to develop their self-confidence and relationships and also learn to manage their own feelings and behaviour.
-Children learn that their opinions and ideas matter and they are involved in decision making processes such as voting for a story they would like to focus on or thinking about how they could solve a problem.
+Children learn that their opinions and ideas matter and they are involved in decision making processes such as voting for a story they would like or by thinking about how they could solve a problem.

 Throughout the school.